VR’s Biggest Problem and How We Could (Maybe) Solve It

 Our goal, then, is to trick that system into NOT seeing any movement when you’re moving around in VR, which should prevent the mismatch from occurring in the first place.

-Plus, it’s also just very easy to fake movement with optical illusions, so it should be possible to cheat the system with even relatively simple approaches.
+Plus, it’s also just very easy to fake movement with optical illusions, so it should (at least theoretically) be possible to cheat the system with even relatively simple approaches.

 That’s why we think it’s worth putting our eggs into this basket.